deeplearning4j/deeplearning4j/eigenvector.md

 ## Covariance Matrix

-While introduced matrices as something that transformed one set of vectors into another, another way to think about them is as a description of data that captures the the forces at work upon it.
+While we introduced matrices as something that transformed one set of vectors into another, another way to think about them is as a description of data that captures the the forces at work upon it, the forces by which two variables might relate to each other.

 Imagine that we compose a square matrix of numbers that describe the variance of the data, and the covariance among variables.
 This is the *covariance matrix*.
 Like many many other matrices, it has its very own eigenvectors.